emsifa/stuble/README.md

 #### Dump Result

-If you want to dump result instead of save it, you can use `--dump` in `stuble create` command.
+If you want to dump result instead of save it, you can use `--dump` in `stuble make` command.

 For example:

 ```
-stuble create laravel-scaffolds --dump
+stuble make laravel-scaffolds --dump
 ```